kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 This is a common Rust pattern used to create a `prelude` module that contains frequently used imports, making them available to other parts of the codebase without needing repetitive use statements.
 Example:

-In the prelude module, I have imports like `std::time::Instant, diesel::prelude::*, bigdecimal, rayon::prelude::*`, etc. By doing `use super::prelude::*;`,  `combined_orders.rs` file can directly use these items without specifying them individually.
+In the prelude module, there are imports like `std::time::Instant, diesel::prelude::*, bigdecimal, rayon::prelude::*`, etc. By doing `use super::prelude::*;`,  `combined_orders.rs` file can directly use these items without specifying them individually.

 The full [prelude](https://gist.github.com/kraftaa/1c60a3652d85aee34d53a4ca10f7a80c#file-task_mod-rs) code.